-Kate Welling runs a well-respected newsletter called Welling@Weeden.
+Kate Welling runs a newsletter called Welling@Weeden.
 One of her writers Peter Deoteris recently reviewed the book Trend Following.
 We quickly thanked Kate for the review letting her know that in a world where so many make every controversial argument a personal bash, that it was refreshing to see an honest to goodness major difference of opinion with the Trend Following book.

 First read the review from Welling@Weeden: